Understanding Sparse JL for Feature Hashing

 \end{lemma}

-In the lower bound, to combine rows, we make use of the following bound on sums of certain (potentially correlated) sums of identically distributed random variables.
-The result follows from expanding moments, and we defer the proof to \Cref{sec:usefulmomentboundsproofs}. \begin{proposition} Let $Y_1, \ldots, Y_n$ be identically distributed (but not necessarily independent) random variables, such that the joint distribution is a symmetric function of $Y_1, \ldots, Y_n$ and for any integers $d_1, \ldots d_n \ge 0$, it is true that $\mathbb{E}[\prod_{1 \le i \le n} Y_i^{d_i}] \ge 0$.
+We give a general lower bound on moments of certain (potentially correlated) sums of identically distributed random variables, that we use in proving Lemma \ref{lower}. \begin{proposition} Let $Y_1, \ldots, Y_n$ be identically distributed (but not necessarily independent) random variables, such that the joint distribution is a symmetric function of $Y_1, \ldots, Y_n$ and for any integers $d_1, \ldots d_n \ge 0$, it is true that $\mathbb{E}[\prod_{1 \le i \le n} Y_i^{d_i}] \ge 0$.
 For any natural number $q$ and natural number $T$ that divides $q$, it is true that